-(28th Jan – 6th Feb) This run of sea days didn’t start well for me.
-I visit the gym each day in an effort to waste a few of the enormous number of calories that you inevitable consume on a cruise (it takes a will stronger than mine not to do so) and though I… Continue Reading
+30th January 2019 This run of sea days didn’t start well for me.
+I visit the gym each day in an effort to burn off some of the vast number of calories one inevitably consumes on a cruise (it takes a will stronger than mine to resist), and though I no longer push myself as… Continue Reading

 Monthly Archive: Jan 2019